inblack67/DSA/src/Algo/Sorting/QuickSort/readme.md

-1. You are given an array(arr) of integers and a pivot.
+1. You are given an array(arr) of integers.
-2. You have to re-arrange the given array in such a way that all elements smaller or equal to pivot lie on the left side of pivot and all elements greater than pivot lie on its right side.
+2. You have to sort the given array in increasing order using quick-sort.
-3. You have to achieve this in linear time.

-Note -> For more information, watch question video.
    Input Format
    An Integer n
    arr1
    arr2..
    n integers
-An integer pivot
    Output Format
    Check the sample output and question video.
    Question Video

 Constraints
 1 <= N <= 100000
 -10^9 <= arr[i] <= 10^9
--10^9 <= pivot <= 10^9
 Sample Input
 5
 7